Drive economically and eco-consciously by driving smoothly, thinking ahead, and adjusting your driving style and speed to the prevailing conditions.

 - Use the Eco Coast2 freewheel function - engine braking will cease and the car's kinetic energy can be used to freewheel for longer distances.

 - Drive in the highest gear possible, adapted to the current traffic situation and road - lower engine speeds result in lower fuel consumption.
-Use the gear shift indicator3.
+Use the gear indicator3.

 - Drive at a steady speed and keep a good distance to other vehicles and objects to minimise braking.